Protect Your Trip »

 Michie Tavern certainly has nostalgia in its favor.
 Originally erected in the late 1700s in Earlysville, Virginia, this historic landmark was once the hub for that town's passersby, providing food, drink and a cozy bed if necessary.
-In present day — and relocated about 13 miles south in Charlottesville — the tavern still serves up southern comfort for its guests, with a staff donning colonial garb.
-But Michie is more of a novel historic house than a foodie sensation.
-In fact, there are several recent visitors who say the cuisine isn't very good, particularly given how much it costs.
-(On the plus side, if you do decide to dine here, you'll score a discount on your tour ticket.)
-But according to some travelers, the grounds' general store, gift shop and metal smith shop are worth your notice and make the trip here worthwhile.
+In present day — and relocated about 17 miles south in Charlottesville — the tavern still serves up southern comfort for its guests in its dining room, with a staff donning colonial garb.
+It also has a separate pub that serves snacks and locally made wine, beer and cider.

 Explore More of Charlottesville

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.